- It’s okay to identify as disabled: Zoe

 Your independent advocate is someone who is by your side every time you want to support, their motivation and focus is you.
 Someone who can help you translate, coordinate, navigate, negotiate, monitor and intercede on your behalf.

 Johns Hopkins expert John Burton, M.D encourages all his patients to have an advocate, but only about 70 percent do.

 “It would be better if it were 100 percent,” he says.

 “The older you are, the more important it is to have another person with you during visits.”

 This is true for aged patients and even more so for acutely ill patients.
 The greatest number of critical incidents happen in hospitals and shortly after discharge, and patients would be well advised to be proactive rather than reactive.

 Your time of greatest need is when you are least able to look after yourself

 Older people tend to be unassertive and more easily intimidated by a health professional or a situation.
 Equally, an unexpected illness can put you and your family under a good deal of emotional and practical stress.
-An independent patient advocate focusses on a situation from the client’s perspective, providing support and relieving some of that stress.
+An independent patient advocate focuses on a situation from the client’s perspective, providing support and relieving some of that stress.